toposcorner/toposcorner.github.io/_posts/2019-07-01-Master-Student-Dynamic.md

 tags: [Learning,Teaching,Education]
 author: Keith Patarroyo
 ---
 Lately, I've been thinking about the role of a teacher in the process of learning.
-Everybody likes to criticize teachers, the education system, instead of valuing only self-learning and other alternative learning materials.
+Everybody likes to criticize teachers, the education system, and blindly valuing only self-learning and other alternative learning materials.
 As a consequence many misconceptions are widely propagated, some people even believe that roughly a teacher cannot contribute more than 20% in the process of learning.

 Maximizing the effectiveness of a teacher in the student process is a difficult topic that I'll not address here.
 My main interest lies in discussing these "aha" moments that are produced as a result of some key insight given by the teacher.
 These moments are what I denote as **Master-Student Dynamic**.